 Candidates for male chest contouring for male gynecomastia are those primarily without reversible causes of hormone imbalances and those within their ideal weight.
-It is not uncommon for a patients with gynecomastia to be evaluated by an endocrinologist prior to seeing a plastic surgeon.
+It is not uncommon for patients with gynecomastia to be evaluated by an endocrinologist prior to seeing a plastic surgeon.
 An endocrinologist can screen for any hormone imbalance which may be treated with hormones rather than surgery.
-Testicular tumors, adrenal tumors and brain tumors can all be a cause of male gynecomastia, so pre-screening is important.
+Testicular tumors, adrenal tumors, and brain tumors can all be a cause of male gynecomastia, so pre-screening is important.
 A high ratio of body fat can also contribute to the production of estrogen which can lead to gynecomastia.
-Dr. Trussler believes in diet and exercise prior to any male chest contouring procedure, especially in gynecomastia in the over weight patient.
+Austin Plastic Surgeon Dr. Andrew Trussler believes in diet and exercise prior to any male chest contouring procedure, especially in gynecomastia in the overweight patient.

 These procedures are all typically performed on an outpatient basis and usually take about an hour and a half, but may take upwards of 4 hours for an upper body lift.
 General anesthesia or local anesthesia with sedation may be used, depending on the extent of treatment required.
 Dr. Trussler will develop a customized treatment plan for each individual patient.

 Results to expect from Male Breast Reduction Surgery